Arc676/Crystal-Ball-Mycroft-Skill/README.md

 Provides random answers to yes/no questions

 ## About
-Ask Mycroft any yes/no question and receive a randomly chosen answer.
+Ask Mycroft any yes/no question and receive a randomly choosen answer.

 Please don't use this skill for any important questions.